asaikali/accelerator-development/workshop/content/exercises/04-Transformations.md

       exclude: [ "reg.yaml", "components/database/**", "applications/**", "ytt/**" ]
 ```

-The engine executes a serries of transformations against the files in the
+The engine executes a series of transformations against the files in the
 git repo containing the code of the accelerator.
 In the configuration in the
 code snippet we are including all the files in the repo and then execluding
-a set of files that we will conditionaly inclued in a serries of transformatons.
+a set of files that we will conditionaly include in a series of transformations.

 Refresh the accelerator page and click on the explore button notice that
-the execluded files don't show up in the generated output.
+the excluded files don't show up in the generated output.

-make sure to look at the contents of th `accelerator-log.md` to see how the
+Make sure to look at the contents of the `accelerator-log.md` to see how the
-acceleartor ran transformations on the git repo.
+accelerator ran transformations on the git repo.

-### Set the gradle project name
+### Set the Gradle project name

 The `settings.gradle.kts` file contains the name of the project.
 We should
-set the gradle project to match the artificatId entered by the user in the
+set the Gradle project to match the artifactId entered by the user in the
 accelerator UI.

 Copy and paste the code snippet below into the `accelerator.yaml`
 as the child of the merge element you copy and pasted earlier.